-Force majeure clauses are construed restrictively, since their effect is far-reaching, in that they allow a party to be excused from performance of its contractual obligations without any damages being payable.
+Note that force majeure clauses will usually be construed strictly since their effect is farreaching, in that they allow a party to be excused from performance of its contractual obligations without any damages being payable.
 The event which is relied upon by the defaulting party must have been in the contemplation of the parties at the time of contracting.
-If it was not, even if the event falls within the literal meaning of the clause, it might be said that the clause has not been triggered, and that the contract has been frustrated (see e.g. Fibrosa Spolka Akeyjna v Fairbairn Lawson Combe Barbour [1943] AC 32).
+If it was not, even if the event falls within the literal meaning of the clause, it might be said that the clause has not been triggered, and that the contract has been frustrated (see e.g. Fibrosa Spolka Akcyjna v Fairbairn Lawson Combe Barbour [1943] AC 32).

-Although force majeure clauses will be construed restrictively, recent Court of Appeal authority suggests that they are not to be construed contra proferentem (National Bank of Kazakhstan v Bank of New York Mellon SA/NV, London Branch [2018] EWCA Civ 1390; [2018] 2 CLC 103 at [50]).
+However, note that recent Court of Appeal authority suggests that they are not to be construed contra proferentem (National Bank of Kazakhstan v Bank of New York Mellon SA/NV, London Branch [2018] EWCA Civ 1390; [2018] 2 CLC 103 at [50]).
 The wording used by the parties is therefore key.
 The court's priority will be to determine the meaning of the clause using ordinary principles of construction.
 It has been held that the proper approach to a force majeure clause is to interpret it by reference to the actual words used by the parties, not their general intention (Coastal (Bermuda) Petroleum Ltd v VTT Vulcan Petroleum SA (No 2) (The Marine Star) [1996] 2 Lloyd's Rep 383).